What is the best steakhouse in Montreal?

 Never trust a restaurant that offers two different types of cuisine under the same roof.
 Vargas bills itself as a “Steakhouse and Sushi Bar”.
 In the foodie world, that’s considered restaurant suicide.

 We’ll start off with a review of the sushi bar.
 Surprisingly, the sushi is quite delicious.
 Vargas has some very creative items.
 The mango tango is a delicious mix of tuna, salmon and scallop tartar, served on a crispy tempura sweet potato.
-The Tsunami is also very interesting, the sushi chef combines generous portions of lobster and crab, and then stuff it into thin rice paper.
+The Tsunami is also very interesting.
+The sushi chef combines generous portions of lobster and crab, and then stuffs it into thin rice paper.
 The maki rolls stand out because of the freshness of the fish and not the actual rolling of the sushi.

 The steak side of the menu is another story.
 I’ve eaten here more than a handful of times, and the only thing that the restaurant lacks is consistency.
 When they are on, they’re great.
 When they’re having an off night, I vow never to come back.
 They include a pepper sauce with a lot of their steaks which is something I wouldn’t advise ordering unless your medium-rare steak comes to the table cooked well-done, which has happened a number of times.
 The meal starts with warmed dinner rolls, which, compared to all the other Steakhouses in the city, are a bit disappointing.
 The sides are all pretty standard, with the sweet potato fries being the best of them all.

 The wine list is probably the best part of the restaurant as you can find some decent bottles at fair prices.
 This helps when you’re on a bachelor party and you’re drinking the stuff like it’s water.
 With all that being said, this is a steakhouse that has been open for a number of years but still feels like it’s trying to find itself.Pros: Sushi option, reasonable wine list, private dining room for large groups Cons: Inconsistency, dinner rolls